respinar/contao-staff/README.md

-Department
+Staff
 =====

-Department module for Contao
+Staff module for Contao